DellOptiplex755/Sprint-UICC-Unlock-Method/README.md

-# Sprint UICC Unlock Guide
+# Sprint UICC Unlock Method

 > [!WARNING]
 > Your mileage may vary!
 I'm not 100% certain this will work for you! <br/>